Hello, Audience Members!

 Employing this model is our way of pointing to unequal earning.
 Today, women make roughly 80 cents to a man’s dollar.
 In the 1960s and 70s it was 59 cents.
 By 1990, women were earning a whopping 72 cents to every dollar earned by men.

 Our pricing model for men: They’ll be charged 20% more than the price women pay to attend the live shows.
 We call it our SIRcharge.

-But men will get the same pricing for annual or monthly paid subscriptions.
+But men WILL get the same pricing for annual or monthly paid subscriptions.
 Why?
 Because we’re awesome.
 It’s not your fault you were born male.
 Or is it?

-Tickets for the slam if you’re not a paid subscriber: $10 for women. $12 for men.
 We’re not going to police you because we’re not the police, not ICE, not horrible people.
 We’re trusting you to do the next right thing…but if we get wind of you sneaking in on the discount, boys, we have the power to eject you from the space.
 Nan has a reputation and a trigger-happy finger.
 She loves the power of the “remove” button on Zoom.
 We’re working with her on her control issues.
-It may take a little time.
 She’s doing better, but often needs reminders to chill and not take EVERYTHING so seriously.
+There’s also a $25 ticket option for anyone who’d like to chip in extra, to add to support the work.
+It’s a lot of work.

 Hahahahaha.
 Well done. "sircharge" Ok, I'm a tiny bit confused.
 I don't want to add any more paid subscriptions--I already have too many!
 BUT, I do want to support you.
 So, is becoming a paid subscriber for a month the same as buying a ticket?
 When is the first show?
 Do I have to buy a monthly sub for *that* month to make sure I can see the show?
 I definitely want to be there for the first one...